elomaur/100-days-of-code/log.md

 **Today's Progress**: Completed OOP in C# but I need to learn more to deepen my understanding.
 I did a practice code that helped me further understand what a constructor was.
 I will do some reinforcement practice tomorrow.

 **Thoughts:** Practicing even a little each day helps.

+## R1 Day9: November 1, 2018

+**Today's Progress**: Started new practice exercise on instantiating class Instances and  adding constructors.
+Created classes and added public fields to each class.

+**Thoughts:** It is making more sense one step at a time.